edessain19/19_philosophers/README.md

 # 19_philosophers

-Summary: In this project, you will learn the basics of threading a process and how to work on the same memory space.
-You will learn how to make threads.
-You will discover the mutex, semaphore and shared memory.
+Summary: In this project, we learn the basics of threading a process and how to work on the same memory space. we discover how to play with threads, mutex, semaphore and shared memory.